ugail/Heisenberg-Subdivision/README.md

 | 3 | `fig3_C0_convergence.png` | Uniform `C^0` convergence at rate `O(2^-k)` |
 | 4 | `fig4_non_C1_witness.png` | Linear growth of scaled first differences and the bounded Zygmund quotient |

-Each figure is exported as a 300 dpi PNG.
-The notebook also prints a convergence table and a numerical check that the limiting correction coefficient is `1/4`.

 ## Requirements